Workbench-Build/workbook/docs/index.md

 - Who has this problem?
 How often?
 - How much do they need this problem to be solved?
 - How will your token contribute to solving this problem?
 Is your token incentivizing people to do work to solve the problem directly, or is it a component of a larger system that's working to solve that problem?
+- Tokens are scarce digital assets that people can own.
+Is there an opportunity for your token to turn what was preciously an expenditure into an investment?
 - What is the value prop of your token (access, unique items, discounts, governance, etc..)?
 Why would anyone want it?
 - When it comes to token systems, simple is better.
 Is there anything you can remove while still maintaining the core value prop (and thus incentivizes) of your token system?
 - If you substitute a stable coin or ETH with your token will things still work?
 If so, then you probably don't need to create a new token.
 - How will people acquire your tokens (buy, earn, gift, etc..)?
 - How will the token system work with 1 user?
 What about 10 or 100 (bootstrapping)?
 - How will the token system get better as more people use it (network effects)?
 How will each additional user add more value than those before as the system grows?
+- Are incentives aligned for all participants of the system?
+Do they all participate in value creation and capture via the token?

 **Examples:**